mchion/reddit_ELT_pipeline/README.md

 - **Get only new comments**: Because of our extraction process, we loaded exactly 100 comments without regard to whether we have requested them before.
 This means that our data has duplicates.
 We read from our data warehouse the latest timestamp and use that to only extract from

-- **Load into **: Loading data is simple enough.
+- **Load into BigQuery**: Loading data is simple enough.
 We just have to make sure it matches the

 ## Data Warehouse